 Members of the Public

-Nonessential visitors and the Stanford community are welcome to visit outdoor areas only across both campuses.
+Members of the public are welcome to visit Stanford museums and outdoor areas, across both campuses.
 At this time, other University buildings are not open to the general public.
 Visitor parking is available in all parts of the main campus.

 Visiting the university museums

 The Cantor Arts Center and Anderson Collection at Stanford University are both open to the public.
-Reservations, face coverings, and social distancing are still required.
+Reservations are required.
+Face coverings and social distancing are recommended regardless of vaccination status.